 Skull X-rays usually take about 10 to 20 minutes.
 You will wait about 5 minutes until the X-rays are processed in case repeat pictures need to be taken.
-In some clinics and hospitals, X-ray pictures can be shown immediately on a computer screen (digitally).
+In some clinics and hospitals, X-ray pictures can be shown right away on a computer screen (digitally).

 The bones of the skull are normal in size and appearance.

 No foreign objects, abnormal growths, or bone abnormalities are present.

 Foreign objects, such as fragments of metal or glass, may be present.